Cape Neddick Lighthouse

 Getting There

 Nubble Lighthouse itself is not accessible to the public, as it stands on an island without a bridge.
 However, nearby Sohier Park provides picturesque views of the light and keeper’s house and is a favorite for tourists and locals alike.
 The park offers free parking, but spots often fill quickly, so finding an open parking spot may prove challenging.
+If you’re traveling from Boston, the Kennebunkport Day Trip from Boston includes a stop at Nubble Light along with other coastal Maine highlights, making it a convenient option for visitors without a car.

 Visiting Hours